Jelle Van Neck

 Jelle Van Neck (born 7 March 2004) is a Belgian professional footballer who plays for Marseille as a goalkeeper.

 Career

-From Blankenberge, in West Flanders.
-He left Club Brugge to sign for Marseille on a five-year contract in June 2022.
+Van Neck grew up in Blankenberge, West Flanders.

+After a decade playing for Club Brugge youth teams, he signed for Marseille on a five-year contract in June 2022.

-Van Neck scored for Marseille in the UEFA Youth League with a last minute header to draw a game against Eintracht Frankfurt.
+Van Neck scored for Marseille in the 2022–23 UEFA Youth League with a last minute header to draw a game against Eintracht Frankfurt.